 In what month of pregnancy do vulvar varicose veins appear?

-Women who already have a history of venous insufficiency could potentially be prone to these inconveniences from the start of pregnancy, but in general, they tend to appear at the end of pregnancy or from the second trimester onwards.
+Women who already have a history of venous insufficiency could potentially be prone to these discomforts from the start of pregnancy, but in general, they tend to appear at the end of pregnancy or from the second trimester onwards.

 What causes varicose veins?